manussekhar/AWS_SAA_C02_Notes/EC2/EBS Snapshots.md

 Can copy snapshots across [[Region]]s or [[Availabilty Zone]]s

 Archives
-Can move the snapshots to an
+Can move the snapshots to an at